 Does your company have a flexible work from home policy?
 Talk to your supervisor about working remotely once or twice a week.
 Are you able to work custom hours?
 Perhaps your management team would be open to you coming into work mid-morning and working until evening, leaving you with more time before heading to the office (for example, to eat a proper family breakfast and drop the kids off at school or daycare, or to work in a run and a shower).

 If possible, avoid taking work home with you.
-Designate off-the-grid hours after work and on weekends or personal holidays — just make sure to communicate your availability with supervisors, coworkers, or clients.
-Turn off notifications for work messaging apps outside of business hours; log out of work email; leave your work laptop at the office.
-Take this time to catch up on personal texts, phone calls, and other communications… or to simply relax with a book or your favorite activity and unglue from screens.
+Designate off-the-grid hours after work and on weekends or personal holidays.
+Just make sure to communicate your availability with supervisors, coworkers, or clients.
+Turn off notifications for work messaging apps outside of business hours.
+Log out of work email or leave your work laptop at the office.
+Take this time to catch up on personal texts, phone calls, and other communication.
+Or, simply relax with a book or your favorite activity and unglue from screens.

-As long as you stay on top of your non-negotiable responsibilities at work and at home, consider politely declining extra commitments if you’re feeling overloaded.
+As long as you stay on top of your responsibilities at work and at home, consider politely declining extra commitments.
 You can respectfully skip out on that optional work committee, RSVP “next time” to this month’s extracurricular book club meeting and send your well wishes, and stay home guilt-free on a Saturday night for some much-needed R&R. Taking a break and sitting one out can actually make the difference between a sharp mind and subpar work.

 Self-care is the name of the work-life balance game.
 Use your free time for personal enrichment — whatever that may mean for you.
 Regular exercise is an effective outlet to blow off some steam and keep stress in check.
 Meditation or yoga can bring peace after a busy workday.
-You may even use your commute to and from work as a time to enjoy an episode of your favorite podcast, listen to your favorite music, or read a book on the bus or train.
+You may even use your commute time to enjoy an episode of your favorite podcast, listen to your favorite music, or read a boo.